 Popular Opinions

 There's a growing consensus in the field that while the Frobenius norm is easy to compute, it may not always provide the most meaningful measure of a matrix's impact.
 Operator norms, particularly the spectral norm, are often preferred for their ability to capture the matrix's maximum "stretch" factor.
-However, the choice of norm ultimately depends on the specific application and the properties that are most important.
+Even so, the choice of norm ultimately depends on the specific application and the properties that are most important.

 Professional Insights